 I've Never Been So Sure Of Anything is a site-specific, mixed-media installation piece first shown in San José State University's Gallery 5.
 The piece was inspired by my experiences in academic art critiques and explores the themes of authority, language, and gatekeeping in the world of academic art, and serves as the first step in the development of my graduate thesis.

 The SJSU installation of this piece included a machine-written piece of artistic theory created using the Botnik VoiceBox loaded with a custom language, as well as a performance art piece presented in the place of the expected presentation to university faculty defending the work.
-This particular version was designed as a protest against the practices of SJSU's Studio Art MFA program and the treatment of graduate students by the university's faculty and administration; a symptom of more than a decade of deeply flawed and/or outright corrupt actions and policies enacted by top administrators in the California State University system at large.
+This particular version was designed as a protest against the practices of SJSU's Studio Art MFA program and the treatment of graduate students by the university's faculty and administration; themselves symptoms of more than a decade of deeply flawed and sometimes corrupt actions and policies enacted by top administrators in the California State University system.